ganesh-krishnan/bikeshareDemand/README.md

 # Predicting Bike Share Demand: Learning by Eking Out Maximum Performance

+The objective of this competition is to accurately predict demand for bikes in a bike sharing business using only historical data and a few other variables like the weather, season and working/holiday.
 This is a comprehensive solution to obtain a **top 20** entry on the leaderboard for the bike share competition on Kaggle.
 Note that there is no practical difference between the top 100 entries or so.
 My motivation in trying to place as high as I did was to learn as many techniques as I could.

+## Road to Top 20
+Getting to top 20 on this competition took a lot of work.
+I had to engineer new features, learn new modeling approaches, explore new hyperparameter optimization methods and apply ensemble learning techniques.
+Here is a partial summary of the things that I tried:

+* Feature engineering the date and time variables
+* Tried a huge array of ML models including random forests, extremely randomized trees, generalized linear models, elastic nets, generalized additive models and autoregressive models
+* Applied bayesian hyperparameter optimization techniques to eke out every last ounce (micro-ounce?) of performance
+* Used ensemble techniques to reduce variance and improve predictions

 ## Dataset
 The dataset consisted of the following variable: